Primitive Methodism in the United Kingdom: Similarities and differences

-Perceived irreconcilable differences led to the schism in the Methodist movement and the formation of Primitive Methodism, but in the early 20th century, the Wesleyans and Primitives were reconciled and reunited.

 The structure of the Primitive Methodists, though broadly similar to the Wesleyan Connexion, showed some pronounced differences.
 Both Primitives and Wesleyans employed a connexion system, employing a combination of itinerant and local preachers.
 Both included an array of local, circuit, district, and connexion officials and committees.
 According to James Obelkevich, Primitive Methodism was more decentralised and democratic.
 Julia Werner concurs that the movement was decentralised.
 Most decisions and day-to-day policy were decided at a local level.
 The circuits were virtually autonomous and their administration was not dominated by church officials, but by the laity.

 The expansion of the movement through commissioning new missions was directed by individuals or circuits, not by a central authority.
 Decisions affecting the whole movement were taken at annual meetings.
 Even these were highly democratic, with the laity outnumbering the itinerants in voting power.
 The "church" could not dictate policy to its members.
 Compare the expulsions of Kilham from the Wesleyans (1795) and an outspoken "malcontent" from the Primitive Methodists (1824).
 While Bourne had to engage in a long and difficult argument before winning a vote, Dr Coke rejected a democratic decision-making process.
 In the early years of Primitive Methodism the membership had considerable power and freedom.

 Although the Wesleyans tended towards respectability, Primitives were poor and revivalist.
 According to J. E. Minor, Primitive Methodist preachers were less educated and more likely "to be at one with their congregations" or even "dominated by them".
 Primitive Methodist preachers were plain-speaking, in contrast to Wesleyan services "embellished with literary allusions and delivered in high-flown language".
 Primitive Methodist preachers were plainly dressed and poorly paid.
 Though Wesleyan ministers in 1815 could command about £100, a house and a horse, the Primitive Methodist superintendent of the Gainsborough circuit received £62 12s in 1852.
 The second minister at the Gainsborough circuit received £36, about as much a farm labourer.
 If Primitive Methodist preachers lacked money, they were expected to turn to the Lord for support.
 There was also a disparity in the wealth of congregations.
 The Wesleyan ones were more likely to be from a lower middle class or artisan, background than the Primitive Methodists.
 Primitive Methodists were most likely to be small farmers, servants, mill workers, colliers, agricultural labourers, weavers and framework knitters.

 The Primitive Methodists exalted its poor congregations by glorifying plain dress and speech, for two reasons: they thought plain dress was enjoined by the Gospel, and because it made them distinctive.
 In a time when Wesleyans sought assimilation and respectability, they wanted to stand out as a "peculiar people".
 The Primitive Methodist movement made a virtue out of difference.